 Beatrix sneakily established itself as a solid dining option on the ground floor of the Aloft hotel.
 Sneaky for two reasons.
 First, because in the empire of Lettuce Entertain You restaurants, it doesn’t have the same flash and pizazz as some of its counterparts.
 Second, and not to go all Ol’ Man River on you, but we feel like it was just yesterday this corner was a parking lot.
 I once walked by and MINI Cooper was doing a drive-in movie night to promote how “spacious” their cars were.
 It made absolutely zero sense, and I did not walk away thinking man, gotta get me one of those.

 Brunch is a big hit, but we actually prefer Beatrix for lunch or a casual dinner out.
-We aren’t suggesting looking like a bum though, because it’s still a fashionable River North crowd.
-But all things considered, it’s low key.
+It's still a fashionable River North crowd here, but all things considered, it’s low-key.

-Overall, Beatrix is a good piece to an otherwise stale River North food scene.
-Stale because there's not much in terms of middle of the road meals on the spectrum of fancy to take out.
+Overall, Beatrix is a good piece to an otherwise sceney River North food scene - there’s not much in terms of middle-of-the-road meals on the spectrum of fancy to take out.
 And that’s why we like Beatrix - it’s versatile.

 It’s also more inviting than a MINI Cooper.
 I’m for sure never getting that car.

 Pop in for a fresh coffee, pastry, or juice in the morning if on-the-go.
 You can also hang out at the counter for a sec if a more formal breakfast experience is your move.